Hyland Cinema: Origins as The Elmwood Theatre (1937–1947)

 The Elmwood Theatre was constructed just South of the intersection of Elmwood Ave (after which it was named) and Wharncliffe Rd. during the Great Depression.
 The theatre held its gala opening on September 9, 1937 after months of construction.
 According to The London Free Press, the theatre was a "masterful tribute to the art of modern interior designing" and its foyer featured "chrome metal furniture accentuated by the sky-blue indirect lighting effects."

 The Elmwood was a second-run cinema with double features, the first being Road to Glory (1936) and Polo Joe (1936).
-The Elmwood Theatre was initially a 612-seat theatre and the 3rd theatre in London, the 1st out of the downtown.
-On April 28, 1938 oil was struck on the property of the Elmwood theatre, noticed by residents on the surface of water and on cast iron pipes being laid.
+The Elmwood Theatre was initially a 612-seat theatre and the 3rd theatre built in London, the 1st outside of the downtown.
+On April 28, 1938 oil was struck on the property, noticed by residents on the surface of water and on cast iron pipes being laid.

 In the late 1940's the cinema transitioned to a first-run art house, specializing in British films such as Henry V (1944).
 Duncan Campbell was appointed The Elmwood's manager in May 1945.
-In 1947 Harold Knapp transferred from the Roxy Theatre in Chesley to become manager of the Elmwood.
+In 1947 Harold Knapp transferred from the Roxy Theatre (now the Bijou) in Chesley, ON to become manager of the Elmwood.
 The Elmwood was among the first cinemas in Canada to screen the Academy Award-winning film The Best Years of Our Lives (1946), beginning a week-long run on Monday May 12, 1947.